 Check out our gorgeous new North American Grown Calendula Flowers in the shop!

 Several North American farms located up and down the West Coast have been rearing their own varieties of calendula for many years if not decades.
 The common goal was to produce a product that is not only vibrant in color with amazing visual properties, but also to increase the resin content within the flowers.
-High resin producing plants make more potent medicine and allow herbalists to stretch their limited supply a little further when making oil infusions and extracts.
+High resin producing plants are more potent and allow herbalists to stretch their limited supply a little further when making oil infusions and extracts.

 The process of developing a variety isn’t just about waiting until the flowers have matured and saving as much seed as possible.
 Vigilant observation is required to select the most desirable attributes from an entire field.
 With vegetable crops, attention is paid to the biggest yielding, most perfectly shaped and textured, or the tastiest individuals, and only those select few plants are chosen as seed stock for the following year.
 Potency is often the goal with developing medicinal herb varieties.
 Botanical crops require even more attention to detail when choosing the prime seeds to be segregated and planted on their own, or mixed with other stock containing similar superior qualities.